Where: Online

 This course requires up to 10 hours of study per week.
 Find out more about the course and teaching method from our education partners Professional Writing Academy.

-Jessica J. Lee is the founding editor of the Willowherb Review, author of Two Trees Make a Forest and tutor at the University of Cambridge.
+Jessica J. Lee is the founding editor of the Willowherb Review, author of Two Trees Make a Forest and a Faculty Mentor on the MFA in Creative Nonfiction at the University of King's College.
 She is a contributor to Granta magazine.

 I’m thrilled to have been invited to course direct Granta’s nature writing workshop, at a moment when the genre is coming to grips with environmental crises and their uneven effects.
 This course will support writers in finding their voice in this landscape, ultimately developing work that engages with what it means to write about the nature in the twenty-first century.